sighingnow/jekyll-gitbook/collections/_rl/2024-06-14-foundations-drl.md

 This content is a direct translation of the [Foundations of Deep RL](https://www.youtube.com/playlist?list=PLwRJQ4m4UJjNymuBM9RdmB3Z9N5-0IlY0) lecture series, from professor Pieter Abbeel's YouTube channel.

 For a more detailed coverage of the topics, **I highly recommend watching the original videos.**

+This lecture series is designed to **build a strong foundation in deep reinforcement learning**, enabling students to understand current developments and pursue their own research and applications in this exciting field.
 " %}

 {% include admonition.html type="abstract" title="Table of Contents" body="